-At its meeting on July 25, 2019, the Supervisory Board of Deutsche Bank AG updated the Suitability Guideline for selecting members of the Supervisory Board and Management Board of Deutsche Bank AG, which also continues to comprise diversity principles.
+On October 30, 2020, the Supervisory Board of Deutsche Bank AG updated the Suitability Guideline for selecting members of the Supervisory Board and Management Board of Deutsche Bank AG, which also continues to comprise diversity principles.
 This Suitability Guideline implements the "Guidelines on the assessment of the suitability of members of the management body and key function holders" issued jointly by the European Banking Authority and European Securities and Markets Authority.

-Diversity Concept for the Supervisory Board
+Diversity concept for the Supervisory Board